Yucel0/dom-cookie/README.md

 Expires times included, on the expiration date of the replacement method by default it is 1.

+# Version 1.0.3

+Added remove method to cookie object

 # Installation

-npm install dom-cookie / npm i dom-cookie
+npm install dom-cookie or npm i dom-cookie